petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/publishing-content-with-workflows.md

 - Reliable rollback when human error occurs and reversion is necessary.

 Publications are ideal when there are frequent changes involving multiple departments that must be published at different times.
+Publications is almost always the recommended tool for most solutions.
+Certain governance standards require any changes to be approved before they are made in a production environment; in this specific scenarios, staging is the appropriate choice.
 For their enterprise marketing website, Clarity chooses publications over staging as their collaboration and publishing solution.

 ## Workflows